Colombia at the 2026 World Cup

 Story

 James Rodríguez, who turned 34 in 2025, is still the captain and creative hub.
-His 2014 World Cup Golden Boot (six goals) remains the high water mark of Colombian football in the modern era, and after a journeyman career in Spain, Mexico and Brazil, he is back playing regular minutes at Club León.
+His 2014 World Cup Golden Boot (six goals) remains the high water mark of Colombian football in the modern era, and after a journeyman career in Spain, Mexico and Brazil, he is back playing regular minutes at Minnesota United.
 Around him Lorenzo has assembled a genuinely talented squad: Luis Díaz (Liverpool), Daniel Muñoz (Crystal Palace), Johan Mojica, Richard Ríos (Palmeiras), Jhon Arias (Flamengo), Jhon Durán (Aston Villa).
 The midfield trio of Ríos, James and Arias is technically one of the best in CONMEBOL.

 The 2026 CONMEBOL qualifying was Colombia's most convincing in over a decade — third behind Argentina and Brazil — and their ELO (1805) puts them in the mid-to-upper tier of the tournament.